timglabisch/timglabisch.github.io/_posts/2014-06-19-composer-requires-toran.md

 ## a better solution
-of course it would be awesome if the community would be able to fund Composer and the Packagist platform to ensure that [@seldaek](https://twitter.com/seldaek) it is able to build the infrastructure we all are depending on.
+of course it would be awesome if the community would be able to fund Composer and the Packagist platform to ensure that [@seldaek](https://twitter.com/seldaek) is able to build the infrastructure we all are depending on.

 if this isn't possible there should be a easy solution to support Composer without paying for Toran.
 The important idea is that there should be a support plan that is independent to Toran, a funny solution would be to make